Chris Sebastian: 2013–2019: Independent career

 In 2016, Sebastian toured with American vocal group Pentatonix and began work on his debut EP in Los Angeles.

 On 20 October 2016, Sebastian released his debut EP Runaway.
 Sebastian said "My old manager had me doing the whole dance/R&B/David Guetta stuff and look, it was fun, but I didn't enjoy it.
 I would never play those songs at gigs...
 Obviously as an artist you want to enjoy playing your songs live and I didn't...
-I changed the way that I wrote - it's a lot more acoustic, I guess if Ed Sheeran met Ne-Yo, that's kinda the sound I'm going for."
+I changed the way that I wrote – it's a lot more acoustic, I guess if Ed Sheeran met Ne-Yo, that's kinda the sound I'm going for."
 The EP was supported with a national tour in late 2016.

 His second EP was This Christmas in 2018.
-He then joined Peking Duk, an Australian electronic music duo as a vocalist.
-The duo is made up of disc jockeys and music producers Adam Hyde and Reuben Styles.

 2020: The Voice season 9

 In 2020, Sebastian returned and auditioned for season 9 of The Voice Australia as an All Star.
 All four judges turned for his blind audition and he chose Team Kelly Rowland.
 He was announced the winner on 19 July 2020, beating Stellar Perry, Johnny Manuel and Siala Robson in a public vote, scoring $100,000 and a recording contract with EMI Music.